 Not much new here.
 Still plodding along on my sweater, now about 4 inches into the armhole (yay).
 I'm still looking at patterns, discovering new yarns I'd forgotten I had, and, forgive me, buying yarn on eBay.
 I know, I know, I said I was stash busting.
 I am, I am!
 But I picked up some River

-both Loop-d-Loop yarns by Teva Durham, at a terrific price.
+and some Birch, both Loop-d-Loop yarns by Teva Durham, at a terrific price.
 And I can use them!
 I mean, I live in SoCal, which truly almost never reaches wool sweater weather.
 I fake it, and both knit and wear wool sweaters, but only in, say, January and February.

 Oh, and I got 2 skeins of Habu Textiles SX21 linen in natural(more than 700 yards each!)
 I'll be knitting it double, and I can't wait for it to get here.
 I don't even know, yet, what I'll make with it, but I'm looking.